 - The OPERA Application Layer (the top layer) provides publicly available Application Programming Interfaces (APIs) so that apps can use the features of the OPERA Ware Layer

 Initially, FANTOM plans to disrupt the existing infrastructure for payments and supply-chain management.
-Its mainnet is scheduled to launch in Q3 2019.

 Which wallets can I use to hold FTM?